lakshani-98/Store-Sales-Time-Series-Forcasting/README.md

-# 🛒 Store Sales Forecasting with Machine Learning
+# 🛒 SalesSens: Store Sales Forecasting with Machine Learning

 This repository contains my solution to a time-series forecasting problem based on sales data from **Corporación Favorita**, a major Ecuadorian-based grocery retailer.
 The goal is to accurately predict unit sales of thousands of items across various stores using machine learning models.